 KL: What if you were in Kashmir and not in Germany?
 Would it have affected your career?

 SBAS: In fact, I had done the entire struggle to serve my own people in Kashmir and not elsewhere.
 That is why I came back to Kashmir immediately after finishing my studies here.
 My all hopes of a better future were brought to zero in Kashmir.
 Simple permission to join my service took one year, the period I had to wait without pay.
-For petty and routine official formalities you need to pay, otherwise your file doesn’t move.
-At each and every step hurdles were created and old colleagues were full with jealously.
-I could experience in Kashmir that if you are a relative of a politician then you can grab a higher position with meagre qualification otherwise no chance.
+For petty and routine official formalities you need to pay, otherwise, your file doesn’t move.
+At each and every step hurdles were created and old colleagues were full of jealousy.
+I could experience in Kashmir that if you are a relative of a politician then you can grab a higher position with meagre qualifications otherwise no chance.

 Qualifications and experience could not help me, since I had no political background.
 Mufti Mohammad Syeed, our neighbour from Bijbehara and a pupil of my late father was Chief Minister of the state at that time.
-Although I had no hope with him but on persuasion of some well wishers, neighbourers to meet him, I tried to seek an appointment with him which he personally refused.
+Although I had no hope of him but on the persuasion of some well-wishers, neighbourers to meet him, I tried to seek an appointment with him which he personally refused.

 Ultimately disappointed and dishearted after a period of around three years, I renewed my German contacts and returned to Germany.

-KL: Do you think every Kashmiri can be at the position where you are today?
+KL: Do you think every Kashmiri can be in the position where you are today?
 Where do Kashmiris lack?

 SBAS: Yes, of course, no doubt.
-Kashmiris are generally intelligent but extremely emotional and at times lack self confidence.
-However we have come a long way, where we were 30-40 years back.
+Kashmiris are generally intelligent but extremely emotional and at times lack self-confidence.
+However, we have come a long way, from where we were 30-40 years back.

-KL: How different is justice system in Germany from Kashmir?
+KL: How different is the justice system in Germany from Kashmir?

 SBAS: The justice system in Germany is very much fair and without hurdles, as in Kashmir.
 Furthermore, “justice delayed is justice denied” and this is true in Kashmir.

-In Kashmir there are no regional courts between district court and high court.
-However in Germany regional appellate courts (Landgericht) exist, which expedite cases and appeals above the dispute values (litigation values) of District courts and below the dispute values of High court respectively.
+In Kashmir, there are no regional courts between the district court and the high court.
+However in Germany regional appellate courts (Landgericht) exist, which expedite cases and appeals above the dispute values (litigation values) of District courts and below the dispute values of the High court respectively.

 KL: Do you have any plans to come back?

 SBAS: Yes, of course.
-I often dream myself roaming in the Gali-kuchas (streets) of my childhood Bijbehara.
-I love my Kashmiri culture, heritage and hospitality.
+I often dream of myself roaming in the Gali-kuchas (streets) of my childhood Bijbehara.
+I love my Kashmiri culture, heritage, and hospitality.
 I have a house in Kashmir.
-I am eagerly waiting for my school going children to attain the age of bearing responsibility, so that I can leave for Kashmir.
-Eventually if a proper opportunity arises, I will be back to Kashmir.
+I am eagerly waiting for my school-going children to attain the age of bearing responsibility so that I can leave for Kashmir.
+Eventually, if a proper opportunity arises, I will be back in Kashmir.

 KL: How was your experience as a Kashmiri in Germany?
 How do Germans see Kashmir in light of its present troubled history?

-SBAS: Life is easy for every common man in Germany, because every thing is properly regulated and well disciplined.
-The state takes full responsibility of the basic requirements of every citizen.
+SBAS: Life is easy for every common man in Germany because everything is properly regulated and well-disciplined.
+The state takes full responsibility for the basic requirements of every citizen.
 Kashmiris generally have like features as Germans, so a Kashmiri is not eye-catching in Germany.

-Generally Germans are little concerned about a dispute far away from their boarders but are fully aware of the troubled situation.
-Among political circles and people with interest and knowledge about the trouble, the general feeling is that the leadership is not practically honest; it is divided with scattered opinion which makes a mess of the things giving the stake holders an opportunity to delay any settlement of the dispute.
+Generally, Germans are little concerned about a dispute far away from their borders but are fully aware of the troubled situation.
+Among political circles and people with interest and knowledge about the trouble, the general feeling is that the leadership is not practically honest; it is divided with a scattered opinion which makes a mess of things giving the stakeholders an opportunity to delay any settlement of the dispute.